Video is so 2020. Now Instagram, Facebook and Twitter are going all in on audio.

 And the tech giants are trying to take advantage of that.

-On its earnings call with analysts this week, Zuckerberg said the company believes live audio rooms will be “especially useful for groups and communities.”
+On an earnings call with analysts this week, Zuckerberg said the company believes live audio rooms will be “especially useful for groups and communities.”

 Meanwhile, Twitter is moving faster on expanding Spaces, chief executive Jack Dorsey said on the company’s earnings call Thursday.
 Answering a question from an analyst, Dorsey said Twitter is “pushing really hard on this,” though he declined to share user metrics yet.